nikitanimore992/LearnJavaScript/Readme.md

 One of the most commonly used methods of the Number object is the Number() function, which can be used to convert a value to a number</p>

+# Boolean
+<p>The JavaScript Boolean object is a built-in object that provides a way to work with Boolean (true/false) values in your scripts.
+The Boolean object can be used to create Boolean values and perform logical operations, such as and, or, and not.

+A boolean value can be created by using the Boolean() function or by assigning a value of true or false to a variable.</p>